JCOPE votes to rescind Cuomo book approval - NewsBreak

 JCOPE votes to rescind Cuomo book approval

-ALBANY, N.Y. ( NEWS10 ) — Tuesday morning, JCOPE—the state ethics commission—voted to rescind prior approval for “American Crisis: Leadership Lessons from the COVID-19 Pandemic.”
+ALBANY, N.Y. ( NEWS10 ) — Tuesday morning, JCOPE—the Joint Commission on Public Ethics, tasked with overseeing government ethics in New York—voted to rescind prior approval for “American Crisis: Leadership Lessons from the COVID-19 Pandemic.”
 The book, which grabbed a reported $5.1 million payday for ex-Gov. Andrew Cuomo, was reportedly written at least in part by state employees during their off-hours.Cuomo book scandal may spark criminal case over state resources

 JCOPE commissioners reportedly voted 12-1 to revoke the approval.
 Cuomo spokesperson Rich Azzopardi responded in part: